pavan121904/kubernetes/README.md

 **4.2.
 Automated Testing:**
 - Implement automated tests to ensure the quality and functionality of the application.
 These tests may include unit and integration tests.
-- Utilize tools such as JUnit, Selenium, and SonarQube for code quality checks and bug identification.
+- Utilize tools such as JUnit, and SonarQube for code quality checks and bug identification.

 **4.3.
 Kubernetes Deployment:**
 - Employ Kubernetes configuration files (YAML) to define deployment and service objects for the microservices.